Tom Buchanan is one of the main characters in F. Scott Fitzgerald’s classic novel The Great Gatsby.

 Meaning: Tom Buchanan’s quote from The Great Gatsby reveals how he framed Jay Gatsby to get rid of him.
 He admits to Nick Carraway that he told George Wilson the truth, knowing it would lead to Gatsby’s death.

-This shows Tom’s lengths to protect himself and his marriage to Daisy, even if it means destroying another person.
+This shows Tom’s willingness to go to any lengths to protect himself and his marriage to Daisy, even if it means destroying another person.

 Quotes of Tom Buchanan Being Arrogant